Sauber C30: Sponsorship and livery

+In Australia, the team paid tribute to the Tōhoku earthquake and tsunami with a Swiss and a Japanese flag on the engine cover.
+It reappeared in Japan.

 Continued use after Formula One

 The Sauber C30 forms the basis of the Heritage F1 HF1-018 which uses the Sauber designed C30 chassis, front suspension and aerodynamic devices.
 The HF1-018 is advertised as the fastest track day car in the world and is powered by a small capacity turbo charged engine similar to that used in the 2014 onwards Formula One championship but does not use a KERS system as the original C30 did.
 According to the Heritage F1 website the HF1-018 was constructed by the UK based motorsport engineering company TDF.

 The HF1-018 made its debut in May 2018 at Circuit Zolder as part of a FORCE F1 demonstration.
 The car has since featured in numerous television adverts, press adverts and F1 demonstrations, most recently at the 2018 Silverstone Classic where it was driven by Oliver Webb and Jessica Hawkins.
 In June 2018, Billy Monger drove a Formula One racing car for the first time when he tested the HF1-018 at the Rockingham Motor Speedway in Corby.
 The car had been specially converted to match the hand controls present in the Carlin BRDC British Formula 3 car he races.
 A documentary feature about Monger's first Formula One drive was shown as part of Sky F1's coverage of the 2018 Austrian Grand Prix.
 During the 2019 Chinese Grand Prix race weekend, Jessica Hawkins drove a special livery HF1-018 (also known as F1-1000, to celebrate the 1000th F1 championship race) as a part of the F1 Shanghai Festival 2019 - F1 live roadshow.